 Note: Multiple VNIs are allowed to create with same 802.1Q VLAN tag.

-Limitations for PPPoE configuration in release 10.2:
+Limitations for PPPoE configuration:

 - EAP-TLS authentication is not supported.